sourcefrog/conserve/doc/design.md

-Dura design
+Conserve design
 ===========

-Dura is a backup system for Unix systems in today's world: especially, for backing up to either nearby local disks or in to cloud storage.
+Conserve is a backup system for Unix systems in today's world: especially, for backing up to either nearby local disks or in to cloud storage.

 Storage environment
 -------------------

-Dura makes limited assumptions about the archive storage, guided by what is commonly supported by cloud storage.
+Conserve makes limited assumptions about the archive storage, guided by what is commonly supported by cloud storage.

 - You can write whole files, but not update in place